 The name Tikal is relatively modern being adopted shortly after its discovery in the 1840s and comes from the word Ti akal, meaning "At the Reservoir”.
 Its original name is believed to have been Yax Mutal which means “Place of Whispers”.

-Tikal dates from at least 800 BC and it is known that significant construction was taking place around 400–300 BC which included the building of pyramids.
-During the 1st century AD it started to develop into one of the most influential cities in the region and became one of the most powerful kingdoms of the ancient Maya reaching its peak during the Classic Period (200 to 900 AD).
+Tikal dates from at least 800 BCE and it is known that significant construction was taking place around 400–300 BCE which included the building of pyramids.
+During the 1st century AD, it started to develop into one of the most influential cities in the region and became one of the most powerful kingdoms of the ancient Maya reaching its peak during the Classic Period (200 to 900 AD).

 Tikal was to become a dominant force during the reign of Yikin Chan Kawill following the defeat of Calakmul in 736 AD, and the subsequent defeat of its allies in the following years.
 This resulted in significant building being carried out to celebrate the victory resulting in it becoming one of the largest of the Classic Maya cities even though it had no water other than what was collected from rainwater and stored in ten reservoirs.

-Part of Guatemala's Tikal National Park the ruins were declared a UNESCO World Heritage Site in 1979 and are undergoing excavation and conservation work.
+The ruins at Tikal were declared a UNESCO World Heritage Site in 1979 and are undergoing excavation and conservation work.